lotlouischoitslab/Computational_Transportation_Science/00Transportation_Python_Intro/README.md

 # Python Tutorial

 ## Instructions:
   1. You can either use Google Colab or your own Jupyter Notebook if you have Anaconda Python installed and downloaded on your local machine.
 You can go to this website to download **Anaconda: [link](https://www.anaconda.com/download)**.
 If not, you will have to download this entire folder which contains all the datasets you will be working on with the Python stuff I organized.
 Make sure to name your folder **00Transportation_Python_Intro** if you are going to download this folder onto your local Google Drive account.
-Click here to download the zip folder: [Download the ZIP folder]([Download the ZIP file: 00Transportation_Python_Intro.zip](https://github.com/lotlouischoitslab/Computational_Transportation_Science/raw/main/00Transportation_Python_Intro/00Transportation_Python_Intro.zip)
+Click here to download the zip folder: [Download the ZIP file: 00Transportation_Python_Intro.zip](https://github.com/lotlouischoitslab/Computational_Transportation_Science/raw/main/00Transportation_Python_Intro/00Transportation_Python_Intro.zip)

 When mounting this folder into Google drive, be sure to rename your file path as the following: